A reader writes…

 Ah yes, hair can be really tricky on video, especially for women, which is why the term “helmet hair” is often used to describe TV news anchors.
 This is where every strand of hair is “sprayed” into place so extensively that the hair becomes like a solid object that does not move at all.
 This is done to keep the hair fixed in place throughout the filming.
 This is also important for filming continuity, so that the hair looks the same in every shot, even though they may be filmed hours apart.

 This styling technique can also be used to prevent hair from casting shadows on the face due to overhead studio lighting.
 It also helps to eliminate “flyaways”.

 Flyaways are wispy, fuzzy strands of hair that have a tendency to stick straight up from the top of the head due to static electricity, blow-drying, the environment, or new hair growth.
 Under the studio lights, flyaways become very noticeable and can be distracting in a medium to a close-up frame.

-In extreme cases where there are an excessive number of flyaways (especially around the crown area), it can be an indicator of hair cuticle damage.
+In extreme cases where there is an excessive number of flyaways (especially around the crown area), it can be an indicator of hair cuticle damage.
 This is where outermost part of the hair shaft (the protective barrier), is damaged through the use of chemicals, perms, blow-drying, curling irons etc. As a result, the hair becomes more susceptible to static.

 To help lessen the appearance of flyaways in your crown area, use a non-shine hairspray.
 Spray the product onto a new toothbrush head (natural fiber is better) and gently comb down the stray strands.
 Avoid using a smoothing product as this will weigh down or flatten your hair.